ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Container-k8/readme.md

 ### 3. Copy the image to a container registry
 To deploy this image in Kubernetes or OpenShift cluster, you must first provision the image to a container repository that your cluster can access.
 Tag your image with proper repository and namespace/project name.
 Replace `<REGISTRY>` and `<NAMESPACE>` in the following commands based on your configuration.

+If you reserved a sandbox in [TechZone](https://github.com/ibm-build-lab/Watson-NLP/tree/sandbox-reserve-ht/MLOps/reserve-openshift-sandbox#readme), you will the instruction to push image in OpenShift internal registry.

 ```
 docker tag watson-nlp-container:v1 <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1
 ```

 Push the image to upstream
 ```
 docker push <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1